imoneoi/openchat/README.md

 You can now launch the OpenChat trainer using the command below.
 Training a 13B model requires eight A/H100s with 80GB VRAM, while a 7B model can be trained with four A/H100s with 80GB VRAM or eight A/H100s with 40GB VRAM.

-For hyperparameters, we recommend first set the batch size to recommended batch size.
+For hyperparameters, we recommend first setting the batch size to the recommended batch size.
 If OOM occurs, try setting it to the exact maximum that VRAM can hold and as a multiple of `2048`.
 Other hyperparameters have been carefully selected as the default.
 Furthermore, the learning rate is automatically determined based on the [inverse square-root rule](https://arxiv.org/abs/2006.09092).

 <details>